mfumagalli/ngsTools/README.md

     % cd ngsTools
     % make
-    % make test

-NOTE: Test scripts do not work for Mac, yet.

 Executables are built into each tool directory in the repository.
 If you wish to clean all binaries and intermediate files: